revk/NOTSCO/ProposedChanges.md

 ## OTS

-The OTS specification should ensure all examples match the specification and align with the separate examples documentation.
+The OTS specification should ensure all examples and test cases match the specification and align with the separate examples documentation.
 At present they do not.

 ### Definitions